-5. How is title to real estate evidenced, for example by registration in a public register of title?
-Which authorities manage the public title register?
+5. How is title to real estate evidenced?

-Legal title to real estate is evidenced in the public Land Register (Grundbuch) kept at the district courts (Amtsgerichte) and, in the Federal State of Baden-Wuerttemberg, this is kept in notary offices.
+Legal title to real estate is evidenced in the public Land Register (Grundbuch) kept at the district courts (Amtsgerichte) (see Question 6).
+In the Federal State of Baden-Wuerttemberg, the Land Register is kept in notary offices.